§case study

 A concise explanation of the article's key points.

 Last October I sat in a boardroom with a SaaS founder who expected a 7x ARR exit.
 ARR was USD 1.8M, growth was 45% YoY, and burn was USD 210K per month.
 The buyer walked away anyway.
-That was the moment I stopped treating SaaS business valuation multiples as a single market number.
+That was the moment I stopped treating SaaS valuation multiples as a single market number.

 Why SaaS business valuation multiples widened in 2025/2026